rmi-mlwp/rmai-verification/README.md

 ```

 💾 **output**
-The `outout` section defines how the output will be saved.
+The `output` section defines how the output will be saved.
 If the section is omitted or empty, the output will not be saved.
 In this section you can select the output-file type either generally for all clusters or (if specified) for clusters seperately.
 For each cluster the output path sould be specified.
 For each type also the specific kwargs can be provided
 example:
 ```yaml